AbigailN10/CPE487/README.md

 * Click 'Program Device' then xc7a100t_0 to download hexcalc.bit to the Nexys A7-100T board

 ### 5. Use keypad and buttons

+## Inputs and Outputs

+## Modifications
+See IntermediaryCodes for detailed steps on how we created the code

+## Process